terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/FrameworkStack.txt

 #. | Dependent libraries, when JPA is used for data access.
 #. | Dependent libraries, when MyBatis3 is used for data access.
-#. | Dependent libraries, when MyBatis2 is used for data access.
 #. | Libraries which are not dependent on Common Library, but recommended in case of application development using TERASOLUNA Server Framework for Java (5.x).
 #. | Libraries that are supported by Spring IO platform, but library that relies individually.
    | (Library is not managed as dependencies in Spring IO platform)